-lcon Icon name Icon information 0 Location Click the icon to see a map of available locations.
-Edit Click the icon to make changes to the settings.
-Charging station The icon is the symbol for charging station.
-Settings Click the icon to adjust the settings of the product. • Add Click the icon to add a location, group, charging station, etcetera.
-DLM Master The icon is shown beside the DLM master unit (charging station or load interface).
-A unit can only have one DLM master role.
-A unit can act both as DLM master and as communication master.
-Communication master The icon is shown beside the communication master unit, (charging station or load interface), i. e., the acting master of a network group.
-The communication master unit acts as a gateway to the internet or acting as master/starting point of a Wi-Fi mesh group.
-7/: No internet The icon informs that there is no internet.
-The communication master unit must have internet access via ethernet cable, Wi-Fi or modem (Modem only applicable for Entity Compact).
+lcon Icon name Icon information \bigotimes Location Click the icon to access the list of available locations. \bigcirc Chosen location The icon is shown beside the selected location. \bigcirc Edit Click the icon to make changes to the settings.
+Charging station The icon is the symbol for charging station. { Q} Settings Click the icon to adjust the settings of the product. Ð Add Click the icon to add a location, group, charging station, etcetera.
+DLM Master The icon is shown beside the DLM master charging station or load interface.
+If a connection group is set up without a load interface, the master charging station is also acting as DLM master.
+Communication master The icon is shown beside the master charging station or load interface that acts as a gateway to the internet or acting as master/starting point of a mesh Wi-Fi group.
+7. No internet The icon informs that there is no internet.
+The communication master unit must have internet access via ethernet cable, Wi-Fi or modem.
 Internet connection active via Wi-Fi The icon informs that a radio based internet connection link is active and working.
 The icon also informs that the internet connection is available direct (to the internet connectivity master) or indirect to a non-master unit through a functional interconnection.
-The communication master unit must have internet access via ethernet cable, Wi-Fi or modem (Modem only applicable for Entity Compact). θθ Internet connection active via ethernet cable The icon informs that a internet connection link via an ethernet cable is active and working (working=green).
-The icon also informs that the internet connection is available direct (to the internet connectivity master) or indirect to a nonmaster unit through a functional interconnection.
-The communication master unit must have internet access via ethernet cable, Wi-Fi or modem. ₽Ç# No internet connection No internet connection. $\bigcirc$ Complete or selected The icon shows that a step is complete. $\rightarrow$ Continue Click the icon to continue the installation process. $\leftarrow$ Back or return Click the icon to revert to the previous step. ?
+The communication master unit must have internet access via ethernet cable, Wi-Fi or modem. Ð Internet connection active via ethernet cable The icon informs that a internet connection link via an ethernet cable is active and working (working=green).
+The icon also informs that the internet connection is available direct (to the internet connectivity master) or indirect to a non- master unit through a functional interconnection.
+The communication master unit must have internet access via ethernet cable, Wi-Fi or modem.
+Complete The icon shows that the installation is complete. \rightarrow Continue Click the icon to continue the installation process. ?
 User manual Click the icon to access the operator and installation manual of the product.
-Main menu Click the icon to choose action in the main menu.
+Main menu Click the icon to choose action in the main menu; load and use, manage charging stations and users, or install charging stations.

-2 Installer tool The Installer symbol is shown when using the installer pages of the app.
-The installer pages are shown with a yellow background.
-Using the Installer tool comes with installer responsibility.
+Personal settings Manage name and e-mail address.
+Click the settings icon next to your name to manage personal settings, such as name and e-mail address.
+R Installer tool The Installer symbol is shown when using the installer pages of the app.
+The installer pages show with a yellow background.
+RFID tags Click the icon to add or remove RFID tags.
+User rights Click the icon to manage settings for user rights.
+000 Password Click the icon to change password. \bigcirc Favorite Click the icon to mark the location as a favorite.
 Charging cable type 2 The icon is for the charging cable Type 2 that is connected to the charging station.
 This means that the charging station has a fixed cable.
 Only possible for GARO Entity CS.
 Type 2 outlet The icon is for the Type 2 outlet, which can be used to charge the EV.
-A Grid A grid used to visualize the grid level of powerflow in the charging station (CS) status. := List view Features/functions are arranged as a list.
-It is possible to start charging by swiping an item in the list.
-Gallery view Features/functions are arranged as symbols.
+Grid A grid used to visualize the grid level of powerflow in the charging station (CS) status.